Dateline: Bogota, Colombia

 To use my Georgia example, one thing that is sometimes frustrating for folks from the West is that everything is always discussed multiple times in Georgia and other countries.
 If you have an appointment with an attorney, the attorney will call just to ask if you want to change your appointment time.
 It’s a different culture, so you have to train people on how you want things to work.

-I found two good real estate agents the entire seven years I’ve been working in Georgia.
+I found two good real estate agents in the entire seven years I’ve been working in Georgia.
 One of them does not speak very good English, but she has very good connections in the local market.
 She gets a lot of people with valuable city center properties who hire her and pay her a good commission.
 She works with the attorney and they find the deals.

 The other agent is a very good English speaker.
 She was very hard to find.